 This section will explain terms that are needed to understand the content in other sections.
 You need to understand the difference between a “Listing Agent” and a “Selling Agent” also known as a “Buyer’s Agent”.
-It also helps to understand the relationship between a Realtor (also called a real estate agent) and the “Broker” and/or “Company” that the Realtor works for, and the purpose of a Transaction Coordinator.
+It also helps to understand the relationship between a REALTOR® (also called a real estate agent) and the “Broker” and/or “Company” that the REALTOR® works for, and the purpose of a Transaction Coordinator.

-Listing: when a homeowner enters into a contract with a Realtor to sell a home, the contract that is used is called a “Listing Agreement”, and other Realtors refer to this home as the Realtor’s “listing”.
+Listing: when a homeowner enters into a contract with a REALTOR® to sell a home, the contract that is used is called a “Listing Agreement”, and other REALTOR®s refer to this home as the REALTOR’s® “listing”.

-The Realtor that has the “listing” is known as the Listing Agent.
+The REALTOR® that has the “listing” is known as the Listing Agent.

-The Realtor that represents the buyer is contractually designated as the “Selling Agent” but mostly referred to as the “Buyer’s Agent”.
+The REALTOR® that represents the buyer is contractually designated as the “Selling Agent” but mostly referred to as the “Buyer’s Agent”.

-For most people the term Realtor has the same meaning as the termReal Estate Agent.
+For most people the term REALTOR® has the same meaning as the termReal Estate Agent.

-Double Ending: This occurs when the Listing Agent represents both the Seller and the Buyer, getting ALL the commission.
-This is the most sought after scenario, because in essence, it is like making two sales, since the commission is often doubled.
+Double Ending:When the Listing Agent represents both the Seller and the Buyer, getting ALL the commission.

-Transaction Coordinator (TC):Most brokers/companies have one or more Transaction Coordinators, also called “TCs”.
+Transaction Coordinator (TC):Most brokers/companies have one or more Transaction Coordinators, also called “TC”.
 Every real estate sale has dozens of standard disclosures (Mold, Lead Paint, Carbon Monoxide), reports (Termite, Home Inspections, Title), and disclosures about the specific property being sold.
 This adds up to a lot of paperwork.
-The TC handles all the paperwork for a flat fee (ranging from about $300 to $500).
+The TC handles almost all the paperwork for a flat fee (ranging from about $300 to $500).

-Escrow Company:The escrow company controls the sale from the beginning of the process to the end of the process, ensuring that the contract is followed, and distributing the proceeds from the sale to seller with commissions paid to the Realtors/Brokers.
+Escrow Company:The escrow company controls the sale from the beginning of the process to the end of the process, ensuring that the contract is followed, and distributing the proceeds from the sale to seller with commissions paid to the REALTORs®/Brokers.